-The Infusion and Immunotherapy Center offers a wide variety of treatments for cancer, rheumatoid arthritis, multiple sclerosis, migraine headaches and other conditions requiring infusion therapy.
-Depending on what type of infusion you receive, your stay at the Infusion and Immunotherapy Center may be as little as 30 minutes or as long as 12 hours.
-Infusion therapy is a difficult process for many: our goal is to make your time with us as comfortable and healing as possible, while providing you with safe, quality and compassionate care.
-Click here to download a pdf of the brochure, “What to Expect at the Infusion and Immunotherapy Center.”
-The brochure content is also contained in the copy below.
+Infusion therapy is an effective way to administer medications to patients who cannot be treated efficiently with oral medications.
+Located on the main floor of Valley Medical Center (3B) the Infusion and Immunotherapy Center offers a wide variety of treatments for cancer, dehydration, rheumatoid arthritis, multiple sclerosis, migraine headaches and other conditions requiring infusion therapy.
+Depending on what type of infusion you receive, your stay at the Infusion and Immunotherapy Center may be as little as 30 minutes or as long as 10 hours.
+Our dedicated pharmacists and registered nurses (RNs) oversee the delivery of treatment: our goal is to make your time with us as comfortable as possible, while providing you with safe, quality and compassionate care.

-Because infusion medications vary in administration time and the Infusion and Immunotherapy Center schedules patients based on the anticipated infusion time, it is important for you to be on time for your appointment.
-Please check in at our the double doors at the Infusion and Immunotherapy Center.
+Because infusion medications vary in administration time and the Infusion and Immunotherapy Center schedule patients based on the anticipated infusion time, it is important for you to be on time for your appointment.
+Self check-in kiosks are available for your convenience.
+Once you have completed checking in, please proceed through the double doors to get your patient wristband from the front desk.

 Family Members or Friends are Welcome to Accompany You